tsirosgeorge/semantic-mvc/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom license agreement.
+The full terms of the license can be found in the [LICENSE](LICENSE) file.